MLI-lab/deep_inverse_book.github.io/README.md

 Companion webpage to the book "Deep Learning for Computational Imaging".

-The book will be published by Oxford University Press in late 2024 or early 2025.
+The book will be published by Oxford University Press early 2025.

 Here is the [pdf of the book draft](/assets/deep_inverse_reader.pdf), copyright 2024 by Reinhard Heckel.